 In July 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia and formed Summit Fantasia III, LLC (the "Fantasia III JV").
 The Fantasia III JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equity-method in the Company's condensed consolidated financial statements.
-As of March 31, 2018 and December 31, 2017, we have a 10% interest in the Fantasia III JV which owned nine properties.
+As of June 30, 2018 and December 31, 2017, we have a 10% interest in the Fantasia III JV which owns nine properties.

-Summit Fantasy Pearl Holdings, LLC- Equity-Method Investment
+Summit Fantasy Pearl Holdings, LLC-Equity-Method Investment

-In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Fantasy"), and Fantasy Pearl LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
-The FPH JV is not consolidated in our condensed consolidated financial statements and will be accounted for under the equity-method in the Company's condensed consolidated financial statements.
-As of March 31, 2018 and December 31, 2017, we have a 10% interest in the FPH JV which owned six properties.
+In October 2017, through our Operating Partnership, we entered into a limited liability company agreement with Fantasia, Atlantis Senior Living 9, LLC, a Delaware limited liability company ("Atlantis"), and Fantasy Pearl LLC, a Delaware limited liability company ("Fantasy"), and formed Summit Fantasy Pearl Holdings, LLC (the "FPH JV").
+The FPH JV is not consolidated in our condensed consolidated financial statements and is accounted for under the equitymethod in the Company's condensed consolidated financial statements.
+As of June 30, 2018 and December 31, 2017, we have a 10% interest in the FPH JV which owns six properties.